justinethier/cyclone/README.md

 [<img src="docs/images/cyclone-logo-04-header.png" alt="cyclone-scheme">](http://github.com/justinethier/cyclone)

-Cyclone is an experimental Scheme-to-C compiler that uses a variant of the [Cheney on the MTA](http://www.pipeline.com/~hbaker1/CheneyMTA.html) technique to implement full tail recursion, continuations, and generational garbage collection.
+Cyclone is a brand-new R<sup>7</sup>RS Scheme-to-C compiler that uses a variant of the [Cheney on the MTA](http://www.pipeline.com/~hbaker1/CheneyMTA.html) technique to implement full tail recursion, continuations, and generational garbage collection.
 Unlike previous Cheney on the MTA compilers, Cyclone also allows execution of multiple native threads.
 An on-the-fly garbage collector is used to manage the second-generation heap and perform major collections without "stopping the world".

 Getting Started
 ---------------